jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “Lan Zhan, I have never known anybody more ridiculous than you are,” Wei Wuxian grumbles, but then does what he always does, finds the space between those two *no’s* and folds himself back down to sit on the floor by the bed.

-He unties his sash, his outer robe.
+He unties his sash, his outer robe, getting comfortable.
 He flings the sash away in the same motion that Lan Wangji bolts upright.

 “Lan Zhan! *Calm down.*” Wei Wuxian rolls his eyes.
 “You can have one or the other.
 You can have the bed, or you can have me fully dressed.
 Can’t have both.”